Backing for passenger rail

 The council could call on the Government to produce a bolder rail strategy to make improvements to the Main South Line, potentially increasing the viability of passenger services.

-A passing loop between Mosgiel and Caversham might also be pushed, as well as a trial of a commuter service between Dunedin and Mosgiel.
+A passing loop between the Dunedin suburbs of Mosgiel and Caversham might also be pushed, as well as a trial of a commuter service between Dunedin and Mosgiel.

 The Southerner train service ended in 2002 after it was deemed to be unviable without a subsidy.